GooseFX1/gfx-web-app/CONTRIBUTING.md

 To create an release with updated env vars:

 - change env var value in HashiCorp Vault (speak with a team member for access)
-- in Terraform Cloud, generate a new run of `infra`, this will set the new values
+- in Terraform Cloud, generate a new run of `infra` manually or via merge commit to the [infra repo](https://github.com/GooseFX1/gfx-infra/pulls).
+This will set the new values
 - in AWS, go to Amplify/gfx-app, select `release/staging` or `release/prod`, and click 'Redeploy this version'.
 This will run a new build with refreshed values